o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 * Making your own material type
 * Creating materials in the **Material Editor**
 * Editing vertex shaders
-* Optional vertex streams
 * Adding editable properties for your material type
-* Adding shader options
+* Using optional vertex streams
 * Adding passes to your material type
 * Using the Pass Tree Visualizer to debug passes